Shawn Grate: Trials

 Grate's trial for the Ashland crimes began with two weeks of jury selection on April 9, 2018.
 The trial began with opening statements on April 23.
 On May 2, Grate, who showed no remorse pleaded guilty to 15 of the charges against him.
 On May 7, Grate was found guilty of murdering Stacey Stanley and Elizabeth Griffith.
 On June 1, Grate was sentenced to death.
 An initial execution date was set upon conviction for September 13, 2018, but the execution was stayed due to a pending appeal to the Ohio Supreme Court.

 The defense counsel in the trial was Robert Whitney and Rolf Whitney.
 The prosecution team was Ashland Prosecutor Chris Tunnell, Medina County Assistant Prosecutor Michael McNamara, and Special Prosecutor Mark Weaver.

 On March 1, 2019, Grate pleaded guilty to the murders of Rebekah Leicy and Candice Cunningham and was sentenced to life in prison without parole for the murder of Leicy and 17 years to life for the other charges, with the sentences running consecutively.

 On September 11, 2019, Grate pleaded guilty to the murder of Dana Lowrey and was sentenced to life in prison without parole plus 16 years.

 On December 10, 2020, it was reported that Grate lost his appeal against the death sentence, with the Ohio Supreme Court upholding the sentence by stating there is no mitigation or "reversible error" in Grate's case on the grounds of dismissing the appeal.
-Grate is scheduled to be executed on March 19, 2025.
-That date is when he is to be transferred to Lucasville.
+Grate was scheduled to be executed on March 19, 2025 but the date was delayed due to ongoing appeals.
 The method of execution is to be determined; Ohio no longer uses lethal injection as of 2020, but state law does not currently permit any other method.